wix-playground/stylable-components/specs/slider/README.md

 #### Accepted Children

-This component accepts children with the following `data-slot` attribute, in order to be displayed in specific places in its layout
+This component accepts children with the following `data-slot` attribute, in order to be displayed in specific places in its layout ( in this case child position is connected to ::handle)

 | data-slot | description                              | example                                  |
 | --------- | ---------------------------------------- | ---------------------------------------- |